-Team uniform
+3.3.1 Team uniform

-Each team shall have a uniform suitable for official ceremonies and award presentations.
-Team managers, coaches, and assistants will be encouraged to take part in the ceremonies and shall wear a uniform that complements that of the team.

-All competitors' uniforms must be in accordance with standards approved by ILS.
-The referee has the authority to exclude any competitor whose uniform or swimwear is not in accordance with ILS standards or the commercial identification policy.

-Commercial identification on uniforms, competition apparel or equipment shall be acceptable only where it conforms to the commercial identification policy below.

-No club, competitor, or handler may have any signage, logos, or corporate identification on clothing, competition apparel, gear, equipment or on the person in the competition arena that the referee deems to be objectionable.

-Refusal to comply with any of the above renders the clothing, competition apparel, or equipment ineligible for the competition, and the competitor (and/or team) ineligible for further participation in the championships.

-If such breaches are found after the event or in post-race scrutineering, the competitor (and/or team) will forfeit titles and awards.
+- i) Each team shall have a uniform suitable for official ceremonies and award presentations.
+Team managers, coaches, and assistants will be encouraged to take part in the ceremonies and shall wear a uniform that complements that of the team. - All competitors' uniforms must be in accordance with standards approved by ILS.
+The referee has the authority to exclude any competitor whose uniform or swimwear is not in accordance with ILS standards or the commercial identification policy. - iii) Commercial identification on uniforms, competition apparel or equipment shall be acceptable only where it conforms to the commercial identification policy (3.3.2 below). - iv) No club, competitor or handler may have any signage, logos or corporate identification on clothing, competition apparel, gear, equipment or on the person in the competition arena that the referee deems to be objectionable. - Refusal to comply with any of the above renders the clothing, competition apparel, or equipment ineligible for the competition, and the competitor (and/or team) ineligible for further participation in the championships. - vi) If such breaches are found after the event or in post-race scrutineering, the competitor (and/or team) will forfeit titles and awards.

-Commercial identification policy
+3.3.2 Commercial identification policy

-The ILS Management Committee reserves the right to order the removal or coverage of commercial identification in conflict with official championship sponsors.
-This includes body tattoos.

-Notwithstanding the foregoing, official sponsors of clubs and teams may retain their identification on competition apparel and equipment irrespective of commercial conflict, but must not display other signs, banners, flags, or other identification within close proximity to the competition arena.

-Competitors in all craft event heats, semi-finals, and finals may be required to carry championship sponsor signage affixed on craft or equipment provided.
-All team and individual sponsor signage on craft and equipment will not be covered unless it is unavoidable when fitting the championship sponsor signage.

-All individual competitors in championship events may be asked to wear naming-rights sponsor's Lycras for televised heats, semi-finals, and finals.
+- i) The ILS Management Committee reserves the right to order the removal or coverage of commercial identification in conflict with official championship sponsors.
+This includes body tattoos. - ii) Notwithstanding the foregoing, official sponsors of clubs and teams may retain their identification on competition apparel and equipment irrespective of commercial conflict, but must not display other signs, banners, flags or other identification within close proximity to the competition arena. - iii) Competitors in all craft event heats, semi-finals, and finals may be required to carry championships sponsor signage affixed on craft or equipment provided.
+All team and individual sponsor signage on craft and equipment will not be covered unless it is unavoidable when fitting the championships sponsor signage. - All individual competitors in championships events may be asked to wear naming-rights sponsor's Lycras for televised heats, semi-finals and finals.
 If the naming-rights sponsor conflicts with an existing team or individual sponsor, unbranded Lycras shall be worn.

+3.3.2 Commercial identification policy (cont'd)
-Body tattoos: Sponsors may be shown once only on the body and may not exceed 15 cm by 5 cm in size.

-Television interviews may be undertaken in the competition arena with prominent competitors.
-Competitors interviewed may be asked to wear championship sponsor apparel.

-Presentation: At the conclusion of the events, place winners may be offered items of apparel identified with championship sponsors.
+- v) Body tattoos: Sponsors may be shown once only on the body and may not exceed 15 cm by 5 cm in size. - vi) Television interviews may be undertaken in the competition arena with prominent competitors.
+Competitors interviewed may be asked to wear championships sponsor apparel. - vii) Presentation: At the conclusion of the events, place winners may be offered items of apparel identified with championships sponsors.
 Competitors will be asked to wear such items during the presentation.